SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 ## Reflection Questions

-1. What paper did you choose and why did you choose it?
+1.  **What paper did you choose and why did you choose it?**

-2. How did you go about trying to understand the paper that you chose?
-What was your reading/understanding process like and why did you employ that strategy?
+2. **How did you go about trying to understand the paper that you chose?
+What was your reading/understanding process like and why did you employ that strategy?**
+	1. I cho

-3. What did you find challenging about trying to understand your paper?
-Although the task may have felt generally challenging, try to get specific here.
+3. **What did you find challenging about trying to understand your paper?
+Although the task may have felt generally challenging, try to get specific here.**

-4. What do you think you could try next time that might improve your process?
+4.  **What do you think you could try next time that might improve your process?**

-5. What type of previous experience do you have with reading papers from the scientific literature (either review articles or primary research)?
+5.  **What type of previous experience do you have with reading papers from the scientific literature (either review articles or primary research)?**